Scientific Advisory Board

 Arpad Szallasi is a leading expert on the roles of TRP channels in health and disease.
 He was the first to provide a biochemical proof for the existence of the vanilloid (capsaicin) receptor, now known as TRPV1.
-Currently, he is a Hematopathologist and the Medical Director of the Transfusion Services at Monmouth Medical Center, Long Branch, NJ.
-He also holds a Clinical Professor of Pathology position at Drexel University College of Medicine, Philadelphia, PA.
+Currently, he is the Medical Director of Hematopathology and Flow Cytometry at Baptist Medical Center, Baptist-MD Anderson Cancer Center, and the Wolfson Children’s Hospital, Jacksonville, Florida.

 His research focuses on targeting of TRP channels for therapeutic purposes, with special emphasis on pain and inflammation.